Caring for the Carers

 Whilst our care is always centred on the individual most in need of it, we know and understand the importance of caring for the carer.
 Looking after husbands, wives and partners during our normal care activities is something we instil into all our care team.
 Whether it is making a cup of tea or simply helping to get the house straight, those little actions or brief break can help home-based carers get through the day.
 But longer term, respite care is a must for both the carer and the cared for.
 Sometimes we all need a break.

 We know from experience that requesting and accepting care can be a difficult decision to make and so many battle on, not realising that the job of carer can often get a little harder each day.
 So sometimes it is about securing care for the carer, not necessarily those that are managing illness, injury or infirmity.
-Respite care buys that all-important time, from a few hours a week to a couple of days or nights ‘off duty’, allowing someone else to take the strain for a brief period.
+Respite care buys that all-important time, from a few hours a week to a couple of days or nights, ‘off duty’, allowing someone else to take the strain for a brief period.

-Recharge and maintain independence with Care 2 Connect
+Recharge and maintain independence with respite care

 Respite care can help the primary carer recharge and maintain their own independence and identity, but it can also come as a huge benefit to the individual being cared for.
 Whether they need to see a different face or, as it often the case, they feel guilty on behalf of a loved one or partner having to deliver the care, the change of scene, different voice or different perspective provides a welcome break.
 We’ve even had a situation whereby one of our care workers, a former baker, awoke a love of baking in a client whilst delivering respite care and spent the respite time with them creating cakes and loaves for their loved ones to enjoy.
 As a non-verbal communicator, this shared time not only gave her carer a break but a tasty treat or two to come back to!